kimute/my-map-app/README.md

 # Frontend Task

-Makig resposive Wep-App follwoing Guideline
+Making responsive Wep-App follwoing Guideline

 - Add MapBox
 - create a new project with Typescript
   - make Typescript interfaces
-- create a JavaScript object for any data for i wish
+- create a JavaScript object data (any Data about me)
 - add previous/next buttons to step through the destinations
 - sort the list by time or alphabetically
 - show only the data based on selected types